- Register Online

 - Twiggs Canal Gardens, by the intersection of Bridge and Simpson, on the south side of North Shore Channel in Twiggs Park.
 This site has full and half plots and eight raised beds.

 - McCormick Gardens, at McCormick Blvd. and Bridge St., across the street from the Ecology Center.
-In addition to full and half plots, this site has 1 wheelchair-accessible raised bed.
+This site has full and half plots.

 - Lighthouse Gardens, off of Sheridan Road, north of the Grosse Point Lighthouse and adjacent to Noah's Playground for Everyone in Lawson Park.
 This is the smallest site with 9½ plots.